hemantpal/hello-world/README.md

 # hello-world
-welcome to0 git tutorial to done
+welcome to git tutorial to done